tobiasrenkin/xfce4-genmon-rescuetime/README.md

 # Configuration

-The configuration is stored in json format in ~/.config/xfce4-genmon-rescuetime/settings.
+The applet can be configured using a json file stored in ~/.config/xfce4-genmon-rescuetime/settings.

 __Note:__ The premium version of Rescuetime updates user data every three minutes, while the free version updates only every 30 minutes.
-As a result, current productivity will not always be up-to-date for users with a free Rescuetime account.
+As a result, current productivity will usually not be up-to-date for users with a free Rescuetime account.